 Read our full Bose QuietComfort Earbuds 2 review.

-Read our full Sony WF-1000XM4 review.
+Read the full Sony WF-1000XM5 review.

 Apple's next-gen AirPods Pro 2 have arrived, bringing significant upgrades to the popular original to take performance to the next level.
 Externally, they look pretty similar to the first generation but battery life has been increased to offer 6 hours on a single charge from the earbuds and a further 30 hours from the wireless charging case.
 Not only are the earbuds IPX4-rated, but now too is the case itself.